OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/switch_slider.md

 # Switch & Sliders

 ## Switch
-This component is a digital on/off switche.
+This component is a digital on/off switch.
 It prompts users to choose between two mutually exclusive options and always has a default value.
-Switches should provide instant results an give the users the freedom to control their preferences as needed (eg. light on/of).
+Switches should provide instant results and give the users the freedom to control their preferences as needed (eg. light on/of).

 ### Variants